Delphinep26/OpticStore-API/README.md

 REST Endpoints
 --------------

-There are three major objects in the app:-
+There are 4 major objects in the app:-

 -   Users
 -   Customers
 -   Sales
+-   Prescriptions(Soon..)

 The endpoints and the corresponding REST operations are defined as follows:-